jakerenzella/dothooks/README.md

 * `DOTFILES_REPOS` is a string-separated list of Git repositories.
 You can specify branches like `git@github.com:my/myrepo#mybranch`.
 * `DOTFILES_DIR` is the directory `dothooks` operates from.
 Default is `~/.dotfiles`.
+* `DOTFILES_UPDATE_EVERY` is the time in seconds between looking for updates.
+Default is 2 hours.

 Hook magic
 ----------